corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 `LEAD_INVESTOR_RECOVERY_TIMEOUT` is a `constant`, not a storage value: making it mutable would let the owner shrink the window to zero immediately before rotating, defeating the design.
 Legal teams pick the literal pre-deployment.

+**Coinvestor recovery**
+The Coinvestor can help lead investors with recovery in case of key loss.
+But who can help the coinvestor if they lose access to their account?
+In that case, only the token admin can help through burn & mint, see [dev_overview.md](dev_overview.md#burning) for more information.

 ### TimeLock (TimeLock.sol)

 Holds ERC20 tokens on behalf of an owner and blocks withdrawals until a configured timestamp.
 The typical use case is locking up tokens received through a private offer — the PrivateOfferFactory can deploy both contracts in one transaction, minting directly into the TimeLock.